 How to cut tile without a tile saw: try a manual tile cutter

 Compared to wet saws, manual tile cutters are a cheaper option when you want to have straight cuts.
 These tools only use scoring and pressure to snap the tiles to the desired size.
-Generally, the cutter has a handle running on rail that enables you make a cut similar to a paper guillotine.
+Generally, the cutter has a handle running on the rail that enables you to make a cut similar to a paper guillotine.